Jedidiah-AI-ML/prediction-streamlit-app/README.md

 Example Prediction
 Once trained, input new patient values to see the app predict whether they have heart disease, along with confidence probabilities.

-👨‍💻 Built With
+## Built With
-Python 🐍
+Python

-Streamlit 🚀
+Streamlit

-Scikit-learn 🤖
+Scikit-learn

-Pandas & NumPy 📊
+Pandas & NumPy

-Matplotlib & Seaborn 📈
+Matplotlib & Seaborn

-📬 Contact
+## Contact
 Feel free to reach out if you have any questions!

-yaml
-Copy
-Edit

----

-Let me know if you'd like me to:
-- Add visuals like screenshots or GIFs
-- Customize it with your GitHub username and repo
-- Add instructions for contributors or license info

-Ready to deploy?